jamesheald/COIN/README.md

 ```
 o = obj.objective_COIN;
 ```
 This method returns a stochastic estimate of the objective.
 It is stochastic because it is derived from simulations that are conditioned on random observation noise.
-To aid parameter optimisation, the variance of this estimate can be reduced by increasing the number of runs used to obtain the estimate using the R property (this is best done in conjunction with [Parallel Computing](#parallel-computing) to avoid prohibitively long runtimes).
+To aid parameter optimisation, the variance of this estimate can be reduced by increasing the number of runs used to obtain the estimate via the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid prohibitively long runtimes).
 The estimate of the objective can be passed to an optimiser.
-An optimiser that is suited to a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)) should be used.
+An optimiser that is suitable for a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)) should be used.

 ### Inferring internal representations fit to adaptation data

-Sometimes, the parameters used to run the COIN model were obtained by fitting the model to data (as opposed to being chosen by hand, for example).
-When this is the case, the data can be used to infer the internal representations that generated the data.
-To utilise this information, pass the data to the adaptation property and then call the run_COIN method on object obj:
+Sometimes, the parameters used to run the COIN model are obtained by fitting the model to data (as opposed to being chosen by hand, for example).
+When this is the case, it is possible to use the data to infer the internal representations that generated the data.
+To do this, pass the data to the adaptation property and then call the run_COIN method on object obj:
 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 [S,w] = obj.run_COIN;